The World Sight Foundation (WSF) was established in 2012 by Anthony Chignell MBE FRCS FRCOphth after many years of

 Mr Bill Glasson OA, FRANZCO, FRACS, FRCOphth is an ophthalmologist in Brisbane.
 He has been the Federal President of the Australian Medical Association and is currently President of the Royal Australian and New Zealand College of Ophthalmologists.
 He provides outreach services to the Australian indigenous population as well as providing ophthalmic services in East Timor.
 He is a consultant Ophthalmologist to the Australian Armed Forces and holds the rank of Lt.
 Colonel.

 Professor David Wong FRCP FRCS FRCOphth was until lately the Director of the Eye Institute and Albert Bing-Ching Young Professor of Ophthalmology, LKS Faculty of Medicine, University of Hong Kong.
-He is now Consultant Ophthalmologist at the Royal Liverpool Hospital in the UK.
+He is Emeritus Consultant Ophthalmologist at the Royal Liverpool Hospital in the UK.
 He has held a number of prestigious International positions and is a leading expert on retinal disease.